Anuragmishra1000/Streamify-react-app/README.md

 - **Video Playback**: Play videos with full-screen and volume control options.
 - **Recommendations**: Dynamically recommend related videos based on viewing history.

+### APIs Used

+This project utilizes the following APIs:
+- [Youtube v3](https://rapidapi.com/ytdlfree/api/youtube-v31) for fetching video data.
+Please refer to their [terms of service](https://rapidapi.com/terms) for usage guidelines and attribution requirements.

 ## Getting Started

 To get a local copy up and running, follow these simple steps: